Genocide of Indigenous peoples in Brazil: Affected tribes

 In the 1940s, the state and the Indian Protection Service (Serviço de Proteção aos Índios, SPI) forcibly relocated the Aikanã, Kanôc, Kwazá and Salamái tribes to work on rubber plantations.
 During the journey many of the indigenous peoples starved to death; those who survived the journey were placed in an IPS settlement called Posto Ricardo Franco.
 These actions resulted in the near extinction of the Kanôc tribe.

+Since the 1980s there has been an increase in the exploitation of the Amazon Rainforest for mining, logging and cattle ranching, posing a severe threat to the region's indigenous population.
+Settlers illegally encroaching on indigenous land continue to destroy the environment necessary for indigenous peoples' traditional ways of life, provoke violent confrontations and spread disease.
+Peoples such as the Akuntsu and Kanoê have been brought to the brink of extinction within the last three decades.

 The ethnocide of the Yanomami has been well documented; there are an estimated nine thousand currently living in Brazil in the Upper Orinoco drainage and a further fifteen thousand in Venezuela.
 The NGO Survival International has reported that throughout the 1980s up to 6,000 gold prospectors entered Yanomami territory bringing diseases the Yanomami had no immunity to, the prospectors shot them and destroyed entire villages, and Survival International estimates that up to twenty per cent of the people were dead within seven years.
 During this period massacres such as the Haximu massacre were also perpetrated by prospectors and miners.
 During the presidency of Jair Bolsonaro a humanitarian crisis occurred where a series of mass deaths, famine, forced displacements and other major human rights violations took place in the Yanomami Indigenous Territory.

 In March 1988 the Ticuna people were subjected to a massacre.
 Since 1994 it has been treated by the Brazilian courts as a genocide, and in 2001, thirteen men were convicted for perpetrating the genocide.

 The Uru-Eu-Wau-Wau, whose territory has been protected by law since 1991, saw an influx of an estimated 800 people in 2007.
 The tribal leaders met with the civil authorities and demanded the trespassers be evicted.
 This tribe, initially contacted in 1981, saw a severe decline in population after disease was introduced by settlers and miners.
 Their numbers are now estimated at a few hundred.

 In July 2022, the Man of the Hole, who was totally isolated for 26 years and was his uncontacted tribe's last survivor of genocide, died.
 He lived in Tanaru Indigenous Territory in Rondônia state.
 The Observatory for the Human Rights of Uncontacted and recently-contacted Peoples called for the territory to be permanently protected as a memorial to Indigenous Genocide.